Frequently Asked Questions (FAQ)

 the bandwith of an ADS-B signal is about 2 MHz.
 A scanner has a receiver bandwith of about 25 kHz, and is not suited to receive these broadband signals.

-- What is the difference between an RS232 interface, a 2 level slicer and a 4-level FSK
+- What is the difference between an RS232 interface, a USB interface, a 2 level slicer and a 4-level FSK

-With an RS232 interface or a 2 level interface you can monitor 2 level signals (POCSAG; 2-level FLEX, Mobitex)
+With an RS232 interface, USB interface or a 2 level interface you can monitor 2 level signals (POCSAG; 2-level FLEX, Mobitex)

 With a 4 level interface you can monitor both 2 and 4 level signals (POCSAG; 2 and 4 level FLEX; ERMES).

-- Can I connect the modem to my scanner's earphone output?
+- Can I connect the interface to my scanner's earphone output?

 For error free monitoring of paging signals, you need a discriminator output in

 combination with an interface.
-Using a 2 level interface in combination with an earphone
+Using an interface in combination with an earphone

 output is a waste of the investment.
 In that case, you're probably better off using